 Although Porec isn't such a big town, it isn't always obvious what the best area to stay might be.
 This is especially true for the first-timers.

 Old town Porec

-Consider staying in old town Porec if you don’t travel by car, if you plan to stay in Porec up to three days, and if you don’t mind street noise.
+Consider staying in old town Porec if you don't travel by car, if you plan to stay in Porec up to three days, and if you don't mind some street noise.

 Wider town area

-Traffic is limited in old town.
+Traffic is limited in the old town.
 Hence, you need a permit to enter the old town with a car.
-Downtown hotels keep few parking spots in the old town, but not enough for the number of guests they accommodate.
+Downtown hotels keep a few parking spots in the old town, but not enough for the number of guests they accommodate.

-When choosing a place to stay in Porec, double check if the property provides free parking.
+When choosing a place to stay in Porec, double-check if the property provides free parking.

-If you are ready to pay more for a centrally located Porec accomodation, in order not to use car during your stay in Porec, the truth is – you’ll probably still need a car.
-Town’s various neighborhoods spread across wider area, and some of them are still over 1 km away from the nearest beach.
-Although theoretically you stay within a walking distance from the old town, or town beaches, on hot summer days, you’ll certainly use a car to move around.
+If you are ready to pay more for a centrally located Porec accommodation, in order not to use a car during your stay in Porec, the truth is – you'll probably still need a car.
+Town's various neighborhoods spread across a wider area, and some of them are still over 1 km away from the nearest beach.
+Although theoretically you stay within a walking distance from the old town, or town beaches, on hot summer days, you'll certainly use a car to move around.

 When in doubt should you value location over attractiveness and the price of the place to stay in Porec, always choose attractiveness and price.
 Especially as places out of the town provide parking, and you'll never fight for it after you get back from the beach or town.

 Many hotels in Porec offer half-board (breakfast and dinner) in the price of the room.
 This can be a great saver for budget-conscious travelers.